SzokolAttila/PillPal/Documentation.md

 #### PackageSizeValidator
 PackageSize validator can be used to validate CreatePackageSizeDto and has the following rules:
 - PackageSize's Size must be greater than zero.
+- PackageSize needs to be unique per medicine.
+#### PackageUnitValidator
+PackageUnit validator can be used to validate CreatePackageUnitDto and has the following rules:
+- PackageUnit's name needs to be between 1 and 20 characters.

 ### Controllers
 We use controllers for each model to generate endpoints for the API.
 Controllers handle the proper validation of the data, so they get the matching validator from dependency injection in constructor.
 As we are aware of different access levels and we have a log in system we assess the required authorization in controllers.
 Controllers manipulate only their own repository via dependency injection to fulfill single-responsibility.